binnes/WiFiMeshRaspberryPi/part1/ROUTE.md

     rtt min/avg/max/mdev = 14.784/17.265/21.575/2.822 ms
     ```

-    which shows your laptop is accessing the network.
+    which shows your laptop is accessing the home/office network and the internet.

-    From the home/office network you can only access the gateway.
+    From the home/office network you can only access the gateway device.
 It is not possible to see the other nodes making up the mesh or devices bridged onto the mesh.
-If you want to contact those devices then log onto the gateway node, then you can use the gateway node to access all the mesh and bridged devices.
+If you want to contact those devices then log onto the gateway node, then you can use the gateway device command line to access all the mesh and bridged devices.

-    When on the mesh network you may find some services do not work when on the mesh.
-This is because broadcast traffic from the home/office network does not get sent to the mesh network.
-If you need this behaviour then you can replace the gateway node with another bridge node, to bridge the mesh network to your home/office network, but this is not advisable if your home/office netowrk is a busy network, as you may flood the mesh.
+    When you are connected via the mesh network you may find some services do not work when on the mesh, such as some wireless print services or media services.
+This is because they rely on network broadcast traffic.

+    Broadcast traffic from the home/office network does not get sent to the mesh network.
+If you need this behaviour then you can replace the gateway node with another bridge node to bridge the mesh network to your home/office network.
+Bridging to your mesh network is not advisable if your home/office netowrk is a busy network, as you may flood the mesh network.

 ***
 *Quick links :*